 Bella paused the music and looked to where Alice was pointing.
 There was a glass box in the middle of the room.
 Inside was a guy around their age.
 Jasper was right.
 Forks castle had gone too far this time.

 Mr. Hobbs strolled over to the coffin.
 "This is Prince Edward.
 He was discovered during recent restoration attempts in the dungeon."
 He gestured for them to come closer.
-"He cursed on his 16th birthday.
-According to castle legend, only a true love's kiss can break the curate and wake him from his slumber."
+"He was cursed on his 16th birthday.
+According to castle legend, only a true love's kiss can break the curse and wake him from his slumber."

 "He's dreamy," Lauren whispered.